 Deb (Deborah G. Whitehouse), earned her Ed.D. in educational psychology at Northern Illinois University.
 Her doctoral dissertation, "An Integration of Selected Social-Personality Theories into Glasser’s Control Theory", is available through University Microfilms.
 She is an educator, speaker, writer, and editor as well as a former church organist with a master’s degree in music.
 She is lyricist and composer of the song, "New Every Moment", which conveys the essence of our philosophy.

-Alan and Deb are former members of the International New Thought Alliance Executive Board, and Deb is Editor of the INTA quarterly magazine, New Thought.
+Alan and Deb are former members of the International New Thought Alliance Executive Board, and Deb writes an editorial column for the INTA quarterly magazine, New Thought.
 Alan created the original New Thought Movement Home Page and the original INTA web page in 1995.
 He is also the author of the award-winning web page, Metaphysics Multiple Meanings (see Alan-Writings).

 We are Process New Thought Christians.
 We strive to live by the teachings of Jesus as set forth in the Bible.
 We are new every moment in the creative process guided by God’s love and wisdom.
 This understanding is founded on the best of recent science, philosophy, and theology, as well as on some ancient views.